 Chorea – is brief, irregular jerking movements that most commonly begin in the shoulders, neck, trunk and face.

 Weakness is common in cerebral palsy but is not always easily detected.
 Spasticity may mask weakness, making it difficult to fully assess.
-Treatments that take away spasticity, such as an intrathecal baclofen pump or a selective posterior rhizotomy, often reveal underlying weakness.
 Weakness may be present in conjunction with spasticity and may manifest itself in gait deviations or difficulty performing activities of daily living.
-A physical or occupational therapist may identify muscle weakness and develop an individualized program to increase muscle strength.

 Impaired motor control

 This is the inability to recruit muscles with normal precision, speed or timing.
-Normally, muscle movement can occur in any direction, in any joint, without unwanted movement in adjacent joints.
-This is called selective movement.
-In cerebral palsy, the injury to the brain interferes with selective control.
-When selective control is impaired, movement occurs synergystically.
+When this ability is impaired, movement occurs synergystically.
 Synergistic movement is when motion at one joint, such as the ankle, cannot occur without movement at another joint, such as the knee.
 Impaired motor control may interfere with functions such as walking or holding a pencil.